BabylonJS/Documentation/content/journey/theFirstStep.md

 ![pages](/img/home/pages.jpg)

-After your settings are saved you'll see the url to to reach your website!
+After your settings are saved you'll see the url to reach your website!
 You can share that url with anyone that you'd like!

 ![url](/img/home/url.jpg?expandable=false)